bimanpaulsamsung/st-device-sdk-c/README.md

 But, unlike the resource limited MCU devices, you can NOT check the onboarding process in the POSIX environment because it does not support a SoftAP function by default.
 Therefore, as a starting point of this SDK, we strongly recommend that you build one of the MCU device examples provided in the [Reference repository](https://github.com/SmartThingsCommunity/st-device-sdk-c-ref) to use all features without limitations.

-For instructions to set up and build SmartThings Device SDK on Raspberry Pi, please refer [Setup on RPi](doc/rpi_setup.md)

 ### Prerequisites

 Basically, you can build this core device library through `make` in the Ubuntu.